 The GNAR Initiative is a collaborative program between the University of Utah, Utah State University and multiple regional partners.

 Small cities and towns outside of significant natural amenities such as national parks, public lands, ski areas, and scenic rivers throughout the western United States are becoming increasingly popular places to visit and live.
 As a result, many of these gateway and natural amenity region (GNAR) communities—such as Jackson, WY, and Moab, UT—are grappling with a variety of “big city” issues, including severe congestion, lack of affordable workforce housing, and concerns about sprawl.
 Other GNAR communities are just beginning to, or may soon, experience significant growth and tourism pressures.
 Some GNAR communities welcome this development, whereas others would prefer to remain “undiscovered.”
 Regardless of their perspectives on development and where they are on the development trajectory, effective and proactive planning is critical for helping GNAR communities preserve and enhance the qualities that make them such desirable places to live and visit.

 The GNAR Initiative helps western GNAR communities preserve the qualities that make them special and thrive amid change.
-It does so through research, education and capacity building.
+It does so through our three pillars:

 The GNAR Initiative acts as an intellectual incubator to foster and support multi-university and trans-disciplinary research aimed at better documenting and holistically understanding the opportunities and challenges in GNAR communities.
 It also develops, supports, and studies evidence-based strategies for helping western GNAR communities thrive amid change.
 To learn more about our research projects and findings, see our Research page.